 Samsung Internet is one of the best browsers for Android, as it combines the Chromium web engine with a customizable interface and limited extensions support.
-The last major update arrived in June, and now another new version is rolling out with design changes, new features, and a core engine upgrade.
+After the last major update arrived in June, a new version began rolling out last month with design changes, new features, and a core engine upgrade — and now Samsung is announcing the full list of what users can expect to see in the update.

 Google has been ramping up the Linux environment on Chrome OS lately, with features like microphone support and USB connections.
 For those of you who spend a lot of time in the command-line Terminal, Chrome OS 84 has updated the app with new themes and customization options.